You are here

 The following types of allowances should be included in the calculation of AE:

-allowances which are taxable;
+allowances which are taxable (other than expense allowances);

 allowances which are paid in respect of specific skills or qualifications attained by the person i.e. allowances paid for licences, tickets, certificates.

-The following types of payments should not be included in the calculation of AE:
+Generally, the following types of payments should not be included in the calculation of AE:

 allowances for money spent, or likely to be spent, by the person on expenses i.e. travel allowance, meal allowance;

 retention bonuses (these can be paid either as a lump sum payment or periodically - e.g. fortnightly, and are not considered allowances).